ViPSeCuRe-github/MultiLife/privacy-policy.md

  ## Questions

- > If you have any questions or are concerned about what data might be being stored from your account contact @27Saumya.
+ > If you have any questions or are concerned about what data might be being stored from your account contact @ViPSeCuRe.
 For more information check the Discord [Terms Of Service](https://discord.com/terms).